-Huawei manufactures its own chips so the P40 and P40 Pro will no doubt run on the latest Kirin processor - the Kirin 990 - which is the same platform Huawei uses in its Mate 30 Series.
-We also expect at least one 5G model.
+Huawei manufactures its own chips so the P40 and P40 Pro will no doubt run on the latest Kirin processor - the Kirin 990 - which is the same as Huawei uses in its Mate 30.
+We'd expect it to be available in 4G and 5G options.

 Software: Google apps?

 It's the million dollar question: will the P40 and P40 Pro offer Google apps and services?
-At the moment, we expect not, unless they launch on the older version of Huawei's Android-based smartphone software; EMUI 9.1 and not the new EMUI 10.
+At the moment, we expect not.

-It's possible the Google ban resulting from the US-China trade war might have sorted itself out by 2020.
+It's possible the Google ban resulting from the US-China trade war might get itself sort out during 2020 though.
 So while we won't rule out the possibility of the P40 and P40 Pro offering Google apps just yet, we suspect it is more likely they will offer the same software experience as the Mate 30 series.
+For now.

 P40 and P40 Pro rumours: What's happened so far?

 You'll find any rumours surrounding the P40 and P40 Pro here as and when they appear.

 22 January 2020: P40 Pro appears in the wild